KShruti772/ai-sound-fault-detection/model_code/README.md

-# Model Code
+# Model Development (MVP)

-This folder will contain Python code for audio feature extraction and machine learning models.
+This folder contains the initial Colab notebook used to:
+- Explore machine audio data
+- Extract MFCC features
+- Train and evaluate the first Random Forest model

+This notebook was used during the MVP phase.
+The final trained model and inference logic are integrated into the main application files.